abedinpo-cmd/EE250-Lab3/README.md

 Our mail server does not use PUT.
 It can be used to edit existing mail entries.
 The client would send a JSON body with updated fields, and the server would replace the old entry.

 Question 4: Why are API keys used for many RESTful APIs?
 What purpose do they serve?
 Make sure to cite any online resources you use to answer this question!

+API keys provide a simple way to authenticate clients when using a REST API.
+The server generates a unique key for a new client, and the client must include this key with each request.
+The server checks the key to verify the client’s identity before allowing access to resources. (https://aws.amazon.com/what-is/restful-api/)